HusseinBakri/Hannibal/README.md

 sudo apt-get install phpmyadmin

+```
-#This will start installing the packages.
+This will start installing the packages.
 You will be asked which Web Server is to be used.
-Choose apache2
+Choose apache2 and follow along.
-```

 Now  for the Nginx server and the folks who are in love with it, Hannibal itself without its backend (Decimated models are stored in Omeka) works gracefully with this web server but not Omeka (the backend).
 As you know probably, Omeka needs the Apache Rewrite rules to work and access .htaccess files.
 I tried to create a solution for nginx following material online but to no avail.